 Depending on the type of flowers and what you’ll be using them for different methods will work best.
 Always pick fresh flowers when preserving and drying your flowers for the best results.

-1. Air Drying
+1. Air Drying Method

 The simplest method for drying your flowers is take a few flower stems and tie them with some rope or twine and hang them upside down to dry.
 Preferably keep in a darker area like closet to stop the colour from fading in direct sunlight.

-Use a single stem for a wabi sabi vibe or a few stems for a vintage romantic feel.
+Use a single flower stem for a wabi sabi vibe or a few stems for a vintage romantic feel.

-2. Pressing Flowers
+2. Pressing Flowers Method

 If you’re looking to do something a little more creative with your dried flowers like a piece of art, then pressing your flowers is a good option.
 This method will take a couple of weeks to complete but there’s not much to it.
 All you need is some heavy books for applying the pressure.

 For pressing larger and thicker flowers like roses or peonies individually pick the petals off instead.
-Or try taking out the middle of the flower which will reduce the water content but you should still get the overall shape of the whole flower.
+By plucking out the petals from the middle of the flower, which will reduce the water content.
+But you should still get the overall shape of the whole flower.

-3. Silica Gel
+3. Using Silica Gel

 Silica gel is a drying agent you can get from your local craft shop.
 Use a shallow plastic container and place a layer of the silica crystals at the bottom about 1.5 inches, then place your flower blooms on top.
-(This is method is only for the blooms no stems).
-Cover the flower blooms with another layer of crystals on top and seal with the lid for the container.
+(This is method is only for the blooms, not the stems).

 Using the microwave was interesting technique I found out for drying flowers.
 Place your flowers in between two pieces of kitchen roll and put heavy plate on top of kitchen roll.
 Turn on the microwave for 10 – 30 second intervals depending on the power setting of your microwave.